pawaspy/HealSphere/README.md

 ## Frontend-Backend Integration

 The frontend communicates with the backend through the API utilities in `src/utils/api.js`.
 This provides a consistent interface for all API calls and handles authentication tokens automatically.

+## Video Consultation Workflow

+The platform implements a structured video consultation workflow:

+1. **Appointment Booking**: Patients book appointments with doctors, specifying whether they prefer online or in-person consultation.

+2. **Doctor-Initiated Calls**: Only doctors can initiate video calls for online appointments.
+This ensures consultations happen at scheduled times and prevents unauthorized access.

+3. **Patient Join**: Once a doctor initiates a call, the patient's dashboard updates to show an active "Join Video Call" button.
+Before this, patients see a disabled "Waiting for Doctor" button.

+4. **Completed Appointments**: After consultation, appointments are marked as "completed" and automatically filtered out from the default dashboard view.
+Users can still access completed appointments through the status filter.

+5. **Post-Consultation**: Doctors can write prescriptions for completed appointments, which patients can view and download from their dashboard.

+This workflow ensures a clear process for telehealth consultations while maintaining security and proper medical protocols.